hundredrabbits/thebook/north_pacific_logbook.md

 ##### 2230
 Ah, morning at near eleven, I like that the sun rises at this time.
 The night was uneventful, with Pino steering itself on increasing winds and seas.
 We've managed to bypass a lot of bad weather these past few days, not sure can avoid this system entirely, but for now we're placed well to it, and even if we get sucked into it the winds should not get too high.
 In this point of sail though, we get tossed around a lot, with waves hitting our side.

-We're almost below 800 nm to the Vancouver Island entrance.
+We're almost below 1,482 km (800 nm) to the Vancouver Island entrance.
 I hope that we won't come at a time a gale forms along the coast, it is possible, and we'll plan for it, but wouldn't it be nice to arrive somewhere in lighter winds?
 Our experience thus far, arriving anywhere, is coming in full speed into a protected cove, atoll, port etc, exhausted due to days of boisterous weather.
 Wouldn't it be amazing to break that pattern?

 \newpage